Search: I Can Fix Up My Home

 The Second Thing to do: Calculate your Maximum Beam Size

-The size of your beam will determine your post spacing.
-Why?
-Because stronger beams = fewer posts.
-Beams should be doubled.
-In other words, if your beams are 2” X 6” lumber, two beams should be fastened together.
-Then round up the distance between beams from the chart below.
+Your beams should be doubled.
+This means that if your beams are 2” X 6” lumber, you should fasten two together.
+Then just round up the distance between your beams using the chart below.

 Deck Term: The distance between posts is called the beam span.